Key Takeaways

 ⚠ Warning

 Writing a non-qualified covered call against stock you've held for 11 months can reset your holding period clock — turning a nearly-long-term gain into a fully short-term one if the stock is called away.
-Always check strike price qualification before writing calls against appreciated long-term positions.
+Most traders typically check strike price qualification before writing calls against appreciated long-term positions.

 Straddles and Strangles